 Gandhi says that DDoS attack not just websites, but business-critical assets such as the DNS service that underpins a company's website.

 “DDoS attacks not only impact websites but also other assets that are critical to the functioning of business websites (such as DNS service).
-It is paramount to protect all data centre assets from DDoS attacks to ensure an uninterrupted service, continued monetisation and protect brand image,” he says.
+It is paramount to protect all data center assets from DDoS attacks to ensure an uninterrupted service, continued monetisation and protect brand image,” he says.

 BigSecure is able to fuse software-defined networking and software-defined security to build dynamic attack mitigation with the ability to withstand high-bandwidth, long-duration attacks.

-Vecchio says that the term software defined networking (SDN) doesn’t mean much to most customers.
-Instead, they want to know how their data centres and networks can be protected in valuable and efficient ways.
+Vecchio says that the term software defined networking (SDN) doesn't mean much to most customers.
+Instead, they want to know how their data centers and networks can be protected in valuable and efficient ways.

 “Big Switch Networks has recognised a number of common networking needs that can be addressed with SDN.
-Firstly, customers are desperate for visibility into their data centres, as the process of virtualisation has rendered legacy networks ineffective,” Vecchio says.
+Firstly, customers are desperate for visibility into their data centers, as the process of virtualisation has rendered legacy networks ineffective,” Vecchio says.